This is an interesting rule, which came up recently in a case:

 In a recent case, there was an issue when I asked a party’s relative to create a graph-it wasn’t admitted into evidence in a state case, because of an independence issue.
 Even though I created the ideas in the chart, it was seen as biased or susceptible to such.
 Fortunately, the related testimony was accepted, and many other charts were as well.

-In the future, I will continue to pay attention to this area so that I can strike the correct balance between being economical for the client, and including professional oversight so that if a secretary or other person helps with an administrative project the work will continue to be admitted.
+In the future, I will continue to pay attention to this area so that I can strike the correct balance between being economical for the client.
+And including professional oversight so that if a secretary or other person helps with an administrative project the work will continue to be admitted.